kirkonrails/onScreen/README.md

 It's the exact same as doIn() only you call doInOnce() and it will remove it after the first execution.

+For more information or questions [please visit my website kirkquesnelle.com](http://www.kirkquesnelle.com).

 onScreen
 ========